arunravi287/Grayscale-Image-Colorization/README.md

 </p>

 One of the important color spaces is the CIE L*a*b* color space which was designed to be be perceptually uniform.
 That is, a numeric change should correspond to similar perceived change in color.
 The range of variation of L (Lightness), a(green-red), b(blue-yellow) is described in the figure below.

-We adopt this Lab color space for solving the coloration problem as adopted by many other works in coloration.
+The Lab color space is effective at modelling color variations perceptually similar to humans making it suitable for the image coloration task.
+Following other works, we adopt this Lab color space for solving the coloration problem.

 <p align="center">
     <img src="images/lab.PNG">